kmsmith137/ch_frb_l1/MANUAL.md

      python class should be used to receive coarse-grained triggers through the pipe.
 The program `toy-l1b.py` is a toy example, which "processes" coarse-grained triggers by combining them into a waterfall plot.

+     If l1b_executable_filename is an empty string, then L1b subprocesses will not be spawned.

   - `l1b_search_path` (boolean, default=false).